 Basing a new drawing on an existing drawing lets you reuse objects and page settings.
 CorelDRAW lets you open existing drawings saved to the CorelDRAW (CDR) format as well as drawings and projects saved to various file formats such as Corel DESIGNER (DSF or DES), Adobe Illustrator (AI), Adobe Portable Document Format (PDF), Encapsulated PostScript (EPS), and Computer Graphics Metafile (CGM).
 However, you may not be able to open certain files, depending on their file type and contents.
-In such cases, you can try importing the files as objects in an open drawing.
-For information about the file formats that you can import into CorelDRAW, see "Supported file formats" on page 797.
+In such cases, you can try importing the files as objects in an open drawing

 If the drawing you are opening is from an earlier version of CorelDRAW and contains text in a language different from the language of your operating system, you can choose code page settings to ensure that text is properly converted according to the Unicode Standard.
-Code page settings help you correctly display text such as keywords, file names, and text entries outside the drawing window - for example, in the Objects and Object Data Manager dockers.
+Code page settings help you correctly display text such as keywords, file names, and text entries outside the drawing window - for example, in the Objects inspector.
 To display text correctly in the drawing window, you must use encoding settings.
-For more information, see "Display text correctly in any language" on page 527.
+For more information, see "Display text correctly in any language" on page 557.

 If the drawing you are opening contains an embedded International Color Consortium (ICC) profile, the embedded color profile remains the document's color profile.
-For more information, see "About color management" on page 405.

 You can search for drawings by different criteria, such as filename, title, subject, author, keyword, comment, text within the file, and other properties attached to the file.
-For more information about searching for files, see the Windows Help.
-For more information about browsing and searching for content, see "Find content with the CONNECT Browser" on page 97.